List of peerages created for women

 This is a list of peerages created for women in the peerages of England, Scotland, Ireland, Great Britain, or the United Kingdom.
-It does not include peerages created for men which were later inherited by women, or life peerages created since 1958 under the Life Peerages Act 1958.
+It does not include peerages created for men which were later inherited by women, or life peerages created since 1958 under the Life Peerages Act 1958 or under the Appellate Jurisdiction Act 1876.

 Background

 Prior to the regular creation of life peerages, the great majority of peerages were created for men.
 Suo jure peeresses are known from an early period; however, most of them were women to whom a peerage had passed as an inheritance.
 It was very rare for a woman to be created a peeress before the 17th century.
 Peeresses of the first creation were not allowed to sit in the House of Lords until the passage of the Life Peerages Act 1958.
 Female holders of hereditary peerages could not sit in the Lords until the passage of the Peerage Act 1963.
 In some, but not all cases, peeresses of first creation were created for life only.

 Created peeresses fall into the following categories: